 Extending opening hours

 If you are considering extending your opening hours, you should first check whether there is an existing licence or planning permission restriction.
-If there is an existing opening restriction in place you should seek advice before extending opening hours.
+If there is an existing opening restriction in place, you should get planning advice from us before extending your opening hours.

-The use of outdoor space will be limited to 9am to 10pm regardless of operating hours.
+You can only use outdoor space from 9am to 10pm, regardless of your operating hours.

-An increase in hours in residential areas is more likely to be successful if noisy activities are kept to a minimum during early or late operating hours.
-If you have plant and/or flues you will need to be mindful of the noise and disturbance this can cause during extended hours.
+Extended hours in residential areas are more likely to be successful if noisy activities are kept to a minimum during early or late operating hours.
+Be mindful of the disturbance that flues can cause.

-Any alterations to a shopfront, including awnings and canopies, are likely to require planning permission.
+Any changes to your shop front, including awnings and canopies, are likely to require planning permission.
 Changes should be discussed with our planning service in advance of any physical changes being made.

 Keeping our streets tidy

-- Any rubbish is regularly removed (food and drink remnants, spillages, bottles, cans, wrappers etc)
+- rubbish is regularly removed (food and drink remnants, spillages, bottles, cans, wrappers etc.)

-- Any tables or furniture are removed every evening.
-The pavement is washed down to remove food debris or any spillages.
+- the pavement is washed down every evening to remove food debris or any spillages.